atomone-hub/genesis/CONSTITUTION.md

 consensus of one chain to be partially or wholly secured by mechanisms on another chain.

-ICS1 also known as Simple Replicated Security, includes all protocols where the validator set is simply replicated across multiple blockchains and slash conditions are always submitted to a root chain.
+ICS1, also known as Simple Replicated Security, includes all protocols where the validator set is simply replicated across multiple blockchains, and slash conditions are always submitted to a root chain.

 ICS2 includes all protocols where slash conditions for complex failure